 26.)
 Spun and dyed wool

 If you’ve been raising sheep, then you could sell your wool to crafters.
 Attractive dyed yarn that has been humanely raised is a good sell in many communities.
+Not exactly an easy product to produce, but definitely a valuable one.

 27.)
 Homemade nut butters